Silverdev2482/Blog/README.md

 send MMS but the recipent doesn't recieve it.
 I also want to get gnome-contacts working but can't figure it out.
 I haven't messed with wireplumber at all. so not much has been happening lately.

+### 2023/12/19

+Still not much has happened now, I should have stated but my testing is pretty poor.
+I am not having any problems with sending or recieving, even if a message hasn't been sent before.
+I think I probably should have waited 30 more seconds to see if I have still have problems recieving.

+I have been daily driving this modem on my laptop without a phone.
+It the cell service works ok but without a proper mount it is very inconvientent.
+My stupid laptop disables the internal microphone if an external one is plugged in, even if it is the worst earbud microphone known to mankind so this is a problem.
+Texting without mms works fine thought but quickly checking stuff is annoying.

+I have messed with the nix package previously and I got the icons to work.
+I think libadwiatia is what was needed for that but I tried adding mmsd and it appears to do nothing

+### 2023/1/07

+Hello I am back, I haven't done much over christmas and feel kinda bad about it, Just stayed at home and wasn't being productive, but lets be optimistic, I can be productive, So what have I done so far?
+I don't remember if I have said this but my tinkering in nixpkgs is basically just adding and updating dependencies/programs.
+This has produced no notable result so far.
+However my minecraft server has grown in popularity.
+It is currently running on a i5 2nd generation computer with a 4tb 5400 rpm hard drive and 8 gigs of ddr3, my friend who got this one bought another friends computer with a 7th gen i5, 256gb ssd, and 32gb of ddr4 ram.
+My friend bought it for 20$ but I think we stole it.
+I said I would make a guide for nix-minecraft and transfer some docs, and this should be a great time to do it, I'll make a tutorials directory in this blog, I also want to make a dactly manuform with a track ball.
+Either using [this repo](https://github.com/bullwinkle3000/dactyl-keyboard) or the cosmos keyboard configurator once that gets better.